GluuFederation/docs-oxd-prod/docs/sources/install/index.md

 5. Now change directory to `/opt/oxd-server/conf` of oxd bundled with CE.

-6. Set the path of `PKCS12 format` file (created in step 3) in `server.applicationConnectors.keyStorePath`and `server.adminConnectors.keyStorePath` fields.
+6. Set the path of `PKCS12 format` file (created in step 3) in `server.applicationConnectors.keyStorePath`and `server.adminConnectors.keyStorePath` fields of `/opt/oxd-server/conf/oxd-server.yml`.
 Also set `PKCS12` export password in `server.applicationConnectors.keyStorePassword`and `server.adminConnectors.keyStorePassword` fields.
 For example:

 ```
 # Connectors